 During practices and competitions, please stay off the field and give coaches room to work with athletes.

 Be nice and treat everyone with respect.

-Don't set super high expectations for athletes that are unattainable.
+Don't set super high, unattainable expectations for athletes.

 Remember everyone involved is a volunteer.

-Help athletes get out for additional training where appropriate.
+Support your athlete in getting out for additional training when appropriate.

 Help set a positive atmosphere at all practices and competitions.